evidence-dev/evidence/sites/docs/pages/deployment/azure-static-apps/index.md

     image: /img/deployment/deploy-azure-static-apps.png
 ---

 [Azure Static Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/) is a Microsoft Azure service that allows you to deploy static websites and web apps to Azure.
+Azure Static Apps can be used to deploy Evidence from a Git repository.

 ## Prerequisites